 26. Patterned Area Rugs

 Patterned area rugs were essential in 1960s living rooms, often showcasing bold designs and bright colors that tied the entire room together.
 These rugs added warmth and a focal point to the space.
-Using a vintage-inspired rug today can ground your living room's decor, adding texture and a splash of color that echoes the playful spirit of the era.
+Using a vintage-inspired rug today can ground your living room's decor, adding texture and a splash of color that aligns with living room flooring ideas.

 27. Textured Upholstery